gemcfadyen/georginam.com/_posts/2016-03-07-apprenticeship-day-103.md

 As my next task was to write the Roman Numerals Kata, I googled for a sample Clojure kata (to find a different one to Roman Numerals).
 I came across [the bowling kata](http://www.jneander.com/writing/bowling-game-kata-in-clojure/).

 I worked my way through this, copying the code character by character, bracket by bracket.
 I didn't fully understand all the data or constructs (to be honest it scared me a little bit), but I felt that I could use this as a sample from which to give the Roman Numerals kata a shot.
+Here is how I got on:

 To setup a new Clojure project I used the command: